Beside the Mountain

 Pineapple, quinoa, turmeric, chia seeds, on a plate.

-• Pineapple supports digestion and works to cleanse the body.
-Key nutrients are vitamin C, folate, iron, and fiber.
-For this recipe, we use frozen pineapple.
-You can use fresh pineapple, if so I recommend adding 4-6 ice cubes to make this smoothie cold and thick.
-You can also use frozen mango, frozen peaches, or a mixture of these.
+• Pineapple's key nutrients are vitamin C, folate, iron, and fiber.
+For this recipe use frozen pineapple (just like my tropical dairy-free smoothie).
+If you want to use fresh pineapple, I recommend adding 4-6 ice cubes to make this smoothie cold and thick.
+You can also swap the pineapple for frozen mango, frozen peaches, or a mixture of these.

-• In India and China, turmeric has been viewed as a tonic for the whole body.
-It is well known for its anti-inflammatory and antioxidant properties.
-In this recipe, you can use ½ teaspoon of powdered turmeric or ½ inch of the bright orange fresh turmeric root (found in the produce section by the ginger in the grocery store).
-If you don't have it you can make the recipe without it, however, it's what gives the smoothie the bright color.
+• Turmeric is well known for its anti-inflammatory and antioxidant properties.
+In this recipe, I either use ½ inch of the bright orange fresh turmeric root (found in the produce section, by the ginger, in the grocery store), or when they don't have it (small town life), I use ½ teaspoon of powdered turmeric.
+If you don't have turmeric, you can make the recipe without it, however, it is what gives the smoothie the bright color.

-• Chia Seeds are known as an energy booster, this is because it is a complex carbohydrate and high in protein.
-I used white chia seeds but black chia seeds work just the same and are easier to find in the grocery store.
+• Chia seeds are thought of as an energy booster because they are a complex carbohydrate and high in protein.
+I used white chia seeds, but black chia seeds work just the same and are easier to find in the grocery store.

 • Bananas are high in potassium, folate, vitamin C, B vitamins, and many other nutrients.
-For this recipe you need 2 unfrozen bananas which create a smooth creamy texture.
+For this recipe, I found that using two unfrozen bananas creates a smooth, creamy texture.

-• Honey is optional, but used to sweeten the smoothie.
-I like to use raw honey as it will contain small amount of vitamins, minerals, and enzymes that will benefit the body.
-If you are staying away from sweeteners or feeding this to infants you can omit the honey.
+• Honey is optional, but I'll add it when I give this smoothie to my kids to sweeten it just a bit.
+I like to use raw honey as it contains some amount of vitamins, minerals, and enzymes.
+If you are staying away from sweeteners or feeding this to babies, you can skip the honey.

 Banana, turmeric, pineapple, chia seeds in blender.